subspace/subnomicon/docs/network/nodes.md

   author: Saeid Yazdinejad
 ---

-A Autonomys Network Node can run in several modes depending on configuration:
+An Autonomys Network Node can run in several modes depending on configuration:

 ### Full Node